devinekask/techtiletime/src/content/docs/general/01-preparation.md

 You can't just throw any file at the machines and expect them to work.
 You have to consiser some things first.

+## Vector based

+You need a vector based file.
+Bitmaps (like photographs etc) are simply impossible to plot, cut or embroider.
+But the conversion from a bitmap to a vector based file, can be an opprtunity on its own.
+Have a look at the different algorithms at [Plotterfun](https://mitxela.com/plotterfun/) for instance.

+As a rule of thumb, aim for SVG files.
+These are the most versatile, are accepted by many tools and easy to convert.

+Some machines only accept G-CODE or HPGL files.
+This a more low-level format that CNC machines can read.

+### P5.js vector export

+If you want to export your p5.js sketch, you can do this as a SVG with the [p5.js-svg](https://github.com/zenozeng/p5.js-svg) library.
+Make shure you are using the corresponding p5.js version.

 ## Lines

 You have to think in lines instead of shapes.
 There is no such things a 'fill'.